Board of Directors

 Susan Desgrosseilliers is from Maine now resides in Portland where she is s a Certified Business Advisor for the Maine Small Business Development Center.

 Susan has a broad level of experience having held the positions of Business Development Representative for the City of Portland, Executive Director of the Rockland/Thomaston Chamber of Commerce, Regional Director of Marketing for Ocean Properties, and in design as the former owner of Fixtures Maine.

 (F/V Ella Christine) Randy is a fourth generation groundfish fisherman from Port Clyde Maine and a founding member of the Maine Coast Fishermen's Association.
 Randy fishes for groundfish and shrimp and has been one of the most active fishermen in Maine advancing the use of Electronic Monitoring.

-Kate lives in Portland, ME and works for Coastal Enterprises Inc where she helps lead their women's Business Center.
-While an active member of Maine’s small businesses and start-up community, her true passion is on the water where Kate is an avid recreational fisherman.
+Kate lives in Portland and is an active member of Maine’s small businesses and start-up community.
+Her true passion, however, is on the water where Kate is an avid recreational fisherman.

 Kevin Lipson spends his summers on Huppers Island, ME.
 As a partner at the Hogan Lovells US LLP in Washington D.C., Kevin has worked with the Maine fishing industry to help alleviate overly-burdensome regulations on the industry.

 Ben was born and raised in Southern Maine.
 After living out West for school and work, his love of New England brought him home.
 As a partner at Luke’s Lobster, he is focused on processing, sourcing, and helping co-ops and coastal communities’ diversity their fisheries.
 Ben serves on the Lobster Institute Advisory Board and is committed to keeping the Gulf of Maine sustainable and healthy for all fishermen.